Private Robert William Rice

 WESTERN FRONT & TRENCH WARFARE FEBRUARY 1917

-Bob Rice stepped off the troop train into the cold, grey morning of 5 February 1917, the mud of the French winter sucking at his boots.
+Bob stepped off the troop train into the cold, grey morning of 5 February 1917, the mud of the French winter sucking at his boots.
 After months of training in England, he was finally at the Western Front with the 25th Battalion, part of the 7th Brigade, 2nd Australian Division.
 He was no longer just a name and number – 5676 R.W.
 Rice – but one of thousands of young Australians bracing for the reality of trench warfare.

 He and the other recruits now found themselves fighting the Germans in trench warfare.
 On the Western Front in 1914–1918, both sides constructed elaborate trench, underground, and dugout systems opposing each other along a front, protected from assault by barbed wire.
 The area between opposing trench lines (known as "no man's land") was fully exposed to artillery fire from both sides.
 Attacks, even if successful, often sustained severe casualties.
 Trench warfare created a living environment for the men which was harsh, stagnant, and extremely dangerous.
 Not only were trenches constantly under threat of attack from shells or other weapons, but there were also many health risks that developed into large-scale problems for medical personnel.
 Apart from the inescapable cold during the winters in France & Belgium, trenches were often completely waterlogged and muddy, and crawling with lice and rats